MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/reference-policies-practices-and-guidelines.md

 ## Technical guidelines

-Email sent to Office 365 should comply with the applicable recommendations listed in the documents below (some links are only available in English).
+Email sent to Microsoft 365 should comply with the applicable recommendations listed in the documents below (some links are only available in English).

 - [RFC 2505: Anti-Spam Recommendations for SMTP MTAs](https://www.ietf.org/rfc/rfc2505.txt)

 - [RFC 2920: SMTP Service Extension for Command Pipelining](https://www.ietf.org/rfc/rfc2920.txt)

-In addition, email servers connecting to Office 365 must adhere to the following requirements:
+In addition, email servers connecting to Microsoft 365 must adhere to the following requirements:

 - Sender is expected to comply with all technical standards for the transmission of Internet email, as published by The Internet Society's Internet Engineering Task Force (IETF), including RFC 5321, RFC 5322, and others.